Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 But getting back to the question of timing, let’s say you’re the best economist that ever lived.
 You know exactly when recessions start and end in advance, and you allocate to cash during recessions and stocks only during expansions.

-Not bad, until you dig into the data and see that all this outperformance came from avoiding the bulk of the losses during the Great Depression (when stocks declined 86%).
-Since the Depression, if you were able to time the next 14 recessions perfectly, you would have had underperformed with a 10.6% return versus 11.3% for buy-and-hold.
+Not bad, until you dig into the data and see all this outperformance came from avoiding the bulk of the losses during the Great Depression (when stocks declined 86%).
+Since the Great Depression, if you were able to time the next 14 recessions perfectly, you would have underperformed with a 10.4% return versus 11.5% for buy and hold.

 In reality, no one could’ve predicted every recession with such precision.
 Let’s say instead that you were early in getting out, moving to cash a year before the recession and getting back into stocks a year after it ended.
 Or more likely, let’s say you were a little late and moved to cash six months after a recession started and moved back into stocks a year after it ended.
 That would still be pretty remarkable timing.

 How would these scenarios have fared?
-Worse than a simple buy-and-hold, and this isn’t factoring in transaction costs and taxes, which would skew the results further in favor of doing nothing.
+Worse than a simple buy-and-hold strategy, and this isn’t factoring in transaction costs and taxes, which would skew the results further in favor of doing nothing.

 How can that be?